CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Results

-The plots show that a PET scanner based on monolithic CsI crystals has performances that can be compared with one employing LYSO pixels.
-Most interestingly, the CRC for rods placed near the center of the phantom is significantly better with CsI: in this case, in fact, the probability for a gamma to undergo Compton scattering in the phantom material is larger, and the extremely good energy resolution of cryogenic CsI more than compensates for the lower sensitivity and lack of TOF.
+The plots show that a PET scanner based on monolithic CsI crystals has performances that can be compared with ones employing LYSO pixels.
+Most interestingly, the CRC for rods placed near the center of the phantom is significantly better with CsI: in this case, in fact, the probability for a gamma to undergo Compton scattering in the phantom material is larger, and the significantly better energy resolution of cryogenic CsI {and its improved d.o.i. resolution} more than compensates for the lower sensitivity and lack of TOF.
 For the inner rods, the CRC goes from 21\% for the smallest radius (1.60~mm) to 96\% for the largest one (5.55~mm).
 In the case of the outer rods, the variation is smaller, from 39\% to 68\%.
+As expected, the pixelated LYSO-based PET reconstruction without TOF performs worse than its TOF-enabled counterpart.
+Moreover, due to the combination of poorer energy resolution and the absence of d.o.i. information, its performance is also inferior to that of CRYSP.